 The merger has an historical context that might need explanation.
 For those of you who would like to understand the evolution of the evolution of POLF, HON, and the Corporation for National and Community Service (CNCS) – the three players involved today -- I’ve provided some highlights.

 It was expected that the merger would be announced and explained at the National Conference on Volunteering and Service, held last month in Philadelphia.
 With 3,000 constituents of the new organization on site, it seemed the perfect opportunity to provide insight about the merger.
 Instead, the announcement was the last item on the opening plenary agenda.
 By the time it occurred, the session was 50 minutes over schedule and half of the ballroom had cleared out.
 The announcement was brief with very little substantive information, including no presentation of what HON actually is.
-(Many in the audience were not familiar with the organization; if you want to learn more, go to:

 When I questioned insiders whether they had any plans to share more information with people who felt confused or left out, I was told repeatedly that the decision was only hours old, “the boards are exercising due diligence,” and more details would be announced when the time was right.

 A July 24 2007 press release (posted on both the POLF and HON Web sites) headlined that the merger

 “Creates World’s Largest Volunteer Organization”

 What does this mean?
 Is it to be a “volunteer organization” or an organization “for volunteering”?
 There is a big difference.